-> English, some French and Spanish.
+English, Spanish and some French.
 However, we can cater for all languages through research of home language of the child attending, our use of Makaton signing and visual supports such as photographs of our resources.

-> - Are there any pets at the setting?
+- Are there any pets at the setting?

 - We have child care spaces available in all sessions at present.
 We are taking bookings for the Autumn Term.
 We are eligible to receive funded 2 year olds, as well as funded 3 and 4 year olds, including 30 hours offer.
 We are available for 2 - 5 years over the holiday periods.

 - From 2 years 0 months years to 5 years 11 months years (spaces available: 15)

 - Date updated

 - 3 & 4 year old funding